Snowplant

 Take a Break

-It is at just this moment, when your most basic assumption about backpacking, the trail itself, has disappeared from beneath your feet, when you must not freak out, and rebalance your approach to backpacking.
-Kick back and take a nice break.
-Have a snack and some water.
-Observe and Consider your situation.
-Food, Water, and rest are vital, and without them you will deprive yourself your ability to observe, analyze, and make good decisions.
+It is at just this moment, when our most basic assumption about backpacking, the trail itself, has disappeared from beneath our feet, is when we must not freak out, and we must rebalance our approach to backpacking.

 The Tahoe to Yosemite Trail's Unmaintained Section